life-itself/tao/operations/onboarding-checklist/README.md

 The onboarding process has been designed to be lean and simple.

 A member of the Ops team will produce a contract and initiate the onboarding process.
-The following is a guide for carrying this process out.
+The following is a guide for carrying this process out with the Onboardee.

 ## User stories